-Bad data leads to bad marketing, bad business decisions, and a lot of lost revenue.
+Bad data leads to bad marketing, bad business decisions, and lost revenue.
 Use these data quality metrics to tell if flaws in your data are holding your business back.

-- Data quality metrics will tell you if your data quality strategy is working
+- Its metrics will tell you if your strategy is working

-- Only quality data is worthwhile, so it’s important to remove bad data from your system
+- It’s important to remove bad data from your system

 - Using these metrics will improve the quality of your data as well as your data strategy

-Bad data doesn’t get you what you want.
-Clean, accurate, comprehensive data offers valuable insights that help you connect the people you want to reach, when you want to reach them, on the devices they prefer.
+Clean, accurate, comprehensive, quality data offers valuable insights that help you connect the people you want to reach, when you want to reach them, on the devices they prefer.
 Bad data undermines every one of those goals.

 The goal is to have high-quality, error-free data, but that becomes more complicated as you widen your data search to include online sources and social media.
 The data you collect may not fit into those neat columns and rows of data collected elsewhere, which makes it difficult to clean up and its insights unclear.